melezhik/outthentic/README.md

 # The project root directory resolution and story paths

-If `--root` parameter is not set the project root directory is the current working directory:
+If `--root` parameter is not set the project root directory is the current working directory.

 By default, if `--story` parameter is not given, strun looks for the file named story.(pl|rb|bash) at the project root directory.

 Here is an example: